-POLITICS: She organised and directed the press for several campaigns to hit national and international media including launching: the Chinese Foot and Mouth Disease smear campaign in 2001; the Socialist Alliance in the London (2000) and general elections (2001); the Stop the War Coalition anti-war protests (2001-3) culminating in the million-strong London demonstration February 2003; and helped kick off the RSC Orphan of Zhao protest by the British East Asian Actors group (of which she is a founder member) in 2012.
+POLITICS: Anna Chen pioneered the use of mainstream media and press relations in the British left from the late 1990s, organising and directing several publicity campaigns to hit national and international media including launching: the Chinese Foot and Mouth Disease smear campaign in 2001; the Socialist Alliance in the London (2000) and general elections (2001); the Stop the War Coalition anti-war protests (2001-3) culminating in the million-strong London demonstration in February 2003; and helped kick off the RSC Orphan of Zhao protest by the British East Asian Actors group (of which she is a founder member) in 2012.
 She is a founder member of the Chinese Civil Rights Action Group UK (CCRAG) which later became Min Quan when it affiliated to The Monitoring Group.

 She runs The Hothouse Project, an alternative education series of classes featuring legendary author and journalist Charles Shaar Murray's "Journalism as Craft and Art" Hothouse Course and Anna's own "Poetry Against the Machine" workshop, which she also taught for the Orwell Prize Wigan Pier Workshops in 2013.